comlit/Notification/README.md

 # Notification
-simple app to create and show reminders in statues bar
+simple app to create and show reminders in status bar